rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 without using `RUSTFLAGS` (during development of unstable features, with `-Z` flags, for example).

-This can be done with `./x test`'s `--rustc-args` option, to pass additional arguments to the compiler when building the tests.
+This can be done with `./x test`'s `--compiletest-rustc-args` option, to pass additional arguments to the compiler when building the tests.

 ## Editing and updating the reference files